Even if you’re simply going to the next street, you can’t travel without music. I have no doubt that all music nerds will be able to connect.

 - A weak head unit

 - Poor connection of terminals

-In case A:
+In the case of A:

-In case B:
+In the case of B:

-If lack of power supply is not a problem then, poor connection of terminals can be the culprit behind the underwhelming bass of your speakers.
+If lack of power supply is not a problem then, the poor connection of terminals can be the culprit behind the underwhelming bass of your speakers.